openPMD/openPMD-standard/STANDARD.md

       of the form given by `basePath` (e.g. `/extra_data`).
 In this way, the openPMD parsing tools will not parse this additional data.

+The following attributes are *optional* in each each file's *root* directory (path `/`) and indicate if a file contains mesh and/or particle records.
+It is *required* to set them if one wants to store mesh and/or particle records.

   - `meshesPath`
     - type: *(string)*
     - description: path *relative* from the `basePath` to the mesh records
     - example: `meshes/`
+    - note: if this attribute is missing, the file is interpreted as if it contains *no mesh records*!
+If the attribute is set, the group behind it *must* exist!

   - `particlesPath`
     - type: *(string)*
     - description: path *relative* from the `basePath` to the groups for each particle species and the records they include
     - example: `particles/`
+    - note: if this attribute is missing, the file is interpreted as if it contains *no particle records*!
+If the attribute is set, the group behind it *must* exist!

 It is *recommended* that each file's *root* group (path `/`) further contains the attributes: